KPFZIPOH/screencap/README.md

 ## Description
 A Python script that captures a screenshot of the entire screen and saves it as a PNG file with a timestamped filename in a specified directory.
 The script includes error handling, directory creation, and user feedback for robust operation.

 Note: This project is intended for educational purposes only.
-Unauthorized use of keyloggers to capture keystrokes without consent is illegal and unethical.
+Unauthorized use of screencap to capture remote screen without consent is illegal and unethical.
 Ensure you have explicit permission from all parties involved before using this software.

 ## Author
 KPFZIPOH